Flow in Board Games, and reaching a useful brain state – Part 2

 Race for the Galaxy is available on-line, and can be played in 5-10 minutes against experience opponents.
 It’s a personal favourite of mine, and this makes for a quick 10-15 minute burst of concentrated play.
 This, I have found, can trigger the flow state we have been discussing and help my own concentration on other tasks that follow.

-What I find really interesting about all these games which can promote flow is that there can be benefits overall to my brain beyond getting better at playing games.
-Engagement with other things in my life can be improved and my overall strategic planning also gets better.
-And the dopamine hit from game play carries on beyond the game itself, putting me in an overall better mood.
+What I find really interesting about all these games which can promote flow is that there can be benefits overall to my brain.
+Getting to flow in board games beyond getting better at playing games, it can help with engagement with other things in my life.
+And therefore my life can be improved and just feel better.
+I know from my own anecdoctal evidence that my overall strategic planning also gets better the more I play games.
+Furthermore, the dopamine hit from each game play carries on beyond the game itself, putting me in an overall better mood.